Review: ROCK STEADY ROW (2018) – Saskatoon Fantastic Film Festival 2018

 “At Rock Steady University only the strong graduate, let alone survive”.
 We are informed of this fact during the film’s animated introduction.
 And that should give you an idea of just what a strange film ROCK STEADY ROW is.
 A twisted mix of A FISTFUL OF DOLLARS, MAD MAX and ANIMAL HOUSE all set on a college campus from hell.

 The Freshman (Heston Horwin, DEAD DICKS) rides into Rock Steady University on his bicycle.
 Within minutes it’s stolen.
-Very shortly after that he’s kicking ass and getting in trouble from The Dean (Larry Miller, The Man Who Killed Hitler and Then The Bigfoot) who gets a cut of the proceeds from the sale of the stolen bikes.
+Very shortly after that he’s kicking ass and getting in trouble with The Dean (Larry Miller, The Man Who Killed Hitler and Then The Bigfoot) who gets a cut of the proceeds from the sale of the stolen bikes.

-It seems rising tuition costs and dwindling financial age have turned the campus into something of a war zone.
+It seems rising tuition costs and dwindling financial aid have turned the campus into something of a war zone.
 And our hero is going to have to play the two dominant fraternities Kappa Brutus Omega and The High Society against each other, and the administration, to get his bike back.